COSIMA/regional-mom6/docs/angle_calculation.md

    We compute the angle of the sum-of-diagonals vector with the East-West direction via `numpy.arctan2(x, y)`; note that `numpy.arctan2(x, y)` returns `atan(x/y)`.
 We ensure that we use a counter-clockwise convention for the angle and also convert the angle to degrees.
 5. **Additional step for the grid boundary points**

-   Since the boundaries for a regional MOM6 domain are `q` points and not on the `t` points, to calculate the angle for those boundary points we extend the grid by a bit; see the {meth}`rotation.create_expanded_hgrid <regional_mom6.rotation.create_expanded_hgrid>` method.
-Doing so, we can apply the method above since now there exist four `t`-points around each boundary `q` point that form a quadrilateral around the `q` points.
+   Since the boundaries for a regional MOM6 domain are `q`, `u`, and 'v' points and not on the `t` points, to calculate the angle for those boundary points we extend the grid by a bit; see the {meth}`rotation.create_expanded_hgrid <regional_mom6.rotation.create_expanded_hgrid>` method.
+Doing so, we can apply the method above since now there exist four points around each boundary point that form a quadrilateral.

 ### Available options for angle-of-rotation for boundary points